 You may be able to stay living with your foster carers after you turn 18.
 This is called 'staying put'.

-This means that you'll be renting a room from them and you'll be expected to pay towards your keep.
-They will get less money as a host than a foster carer.
+This means that you'll be renting a room from the foster carer, and you'll be expected to pay towards your keep.
+Your independent reviewing officer (IRO), social worker, personal adviser (PA) and fostering social worker will support you in this process.

-They will support you to develop your independent living skills further.
+They will also support you to develop your independent living skills further.

 You'll continue to get the extra care and support you may need before moving into independent living.